Kamran0925/blogging-webapp/README.md

 # Blog Application

-This is a simple blog application built with [Technology Stack].
+This is a simple blog application built with Ruby on Rails.

 ## Features